justinzzy-code/action_game/README.md

 There are also some preview videos showing what the game looks like.
 Enjoy them!

-This was done in collaboration with ___ from National University of Singapore.
+This was done in collaboration with Sim Yew Chong from National University of Singapore.